hazelcast/hazelcast/hazelcast-documentation/src/BoundedQueue.md

 </hazelcast>
 ```

 When the producer is started, 10 items are put into the queue and then the queue will not allow more `put` operations.
-When the consumer is started, it means the total size is now 20 and the producer can `put` another 10 items.
+When the consumer is started, it will remove items from the queue, this means that the producer can `put` more items into the queue until there are 10 items in the queue again, at which point `put` operation again become blocked.

 But in this sample code, the producer is 5 times faster than the consumer.
-For this sample code, it is a good option to start multiple consumers or to empty the members.
+It will effectively always be waiting for the consumer to remove items before it can put more on the queue.
+For this sample code, if maximum throughput was the goal, it would be a good option to start multiple consumers to prevent the queue from filling up.